& HEALTH INITIATIVES

 For the last six years, Africa Connect's Director of Medical and Health Initiatives, Sue Choquette, has traveled from the U.S. for a one month trip to Kenya.
-Rural clinics are conducted under the aupices of Graceway Harvest Chapel.
-The U.S. team, along with members of Graceway Chapel, partner with local doctors, nurses and pharmacy technicians to provide clinics in rural villages which have limited or no medical facilities or care available.
+Rural clinics are conducted in partnership with local churches and a team of local doctors, nurses and pharmacy technicians to provide clinics in rural villages which have limited or no medical facilities or care available.

-In addition, each one is given the Gospel in their own language, verbally and in written form.
-We find that preaching the Word and healing the sick do indeed go hand-in-hand, as God's compassion is revealed to these hungry hearts.
-The villagers respond as eagerly to receiving the Word of God as they do to receiving free medical care!
+In addition, attendees receive basic health instruction, and most importantly, the Gospel in their own language, verbally and in written form.
+We find that preaching the Word and healing the sick go hand-in-hand, as God's compassion is revealed to these hungry hearts.
+The villagers respond as eagerly to receiving the Word of God as they do the free medical care!